Uberspace/lab/source/guide_nextcloud.rst

   [isabell@stardust html]$ ln --symbolic ~/nextcloud_data/updater.log ~/logs/nextcloud-updater.log
   [isabell@stardust html]$

-You can already access your Nextcloud, but it is highly recommended to continue with a proper configuration and also some tuning to enhance the performance.
+You can now logon your Nextcloud using the domain you just configured as trusted.
+But before you use it, go to the next chapter and finish the configuration to enable sending mails, optimize performance and setup a housekeeping job.

 Configuration
 =============